 The Inca Trail (Qhapaq Ñan in quechua) was the system of number of roads and trails that connected the Inca Empire.
 The Qhapaq Ñan linked the main Inca cities with other regions spread along the Inca Empire.
 One of these roads is in fact the popular Inca Trail that connects Cusco with Machu Picchu.

-Choose a four or two day Inca trails tours and hike through impressive land escapes to the astonishing city of Machu Picchu where the Andean snow capped Mountains smash into the tropic Amazon jungle, making one of the world’s most impressive and beautiful areas.
+Choose a two, four or five day Inca trails tours and hike through impressive land escapes to the astonishing city of Machu Picchu where the Andean snow capped Mountains smash into the tropic Amazon jungle, making one of the world’s most impressive and beautiful areas.

 Inca trail tours rules regulations